Genealogy-valued Feller diffusion: Concepts and main results

-where $P_\mfu$ is a solution starting in $\mfu \in \U$.
-Then $P_\nu$ solves the \emph{local} $(\nu, \Omega^\uparrow,\Pi(C^1_b))$-martingale problem (recall that the initial law need not have finite moments of the total masses).
-Analogous generalizations of initial conditions from point masses to measures will also hold for most other processes on potentially different state spaces that we will consider later.
+solves the \emph{local} $(\nu, \Omega^\uparrow,\Pi(C^1_b))$-martingale problem (recall that the initial law need not have finite moments of the total masses) and is the unique solution of that martingale problem.
+In particular the solution $P_\nu$ satisfies the Feller property. \end{enumerate} \end{theorem}

+Analogous generalizations of initial conditions from point masses to measures as in the step from 2.\ to 3.\ in the above theorem will also hold for most other processes on potentially different state spaces that we will consider later.